interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 ### Selecting scales

-TODO this is weird because we're not defining what settlements are -- what is "scale as its settlements" ?

-Settlement engines are RECOMMENDED to perform or fulfill requests with amounts denominated in the same scale as its settlements.

-Account balances within the accounting systems are RECOMMENDED to be denominated in the same scale as their corresponding settlement engine, but MAY use different ones.
+Account balances within the accounting system are RECOMMENDED to be denominated in a scale corresponding to the unit settlements are denominated in, but MAY use different ones.
 For example, micropayments may require more precision than can actually be settled, or databases may limit precision to less than the settlement system is capable of.

 ### **`Quantity`** object